LukaMartin/react-solana-active-wallet/README.md

 ## Solana Active Wallet React

-This is a react hook that detects a user's current active solana wallet on the client.
-It detects when a user has changed their active wallet inside a browser wallet extension.
+This is a react hook that detects a user's current active solana wallet and returns the public key on the client.
+It detects when a user has changed their active wallet inside a browser wallet extension and will update and return the active public key accordingly.
 The wallets currently supported are:
 - Phantom
 - Backpack